spokenweb/swallow/README.md

 ### Import

 Importing UI allows user to select an import mapping.
 A CSV mapping and the two mapping for the SpokenWeb schema versions 2 and 3 are included.
+System will flag some import warning and errors, if it encounters them.
+Selecting "preview" allows user to test the import and display warning and errorw without attempting to write the content.

 ![import](/documentation/UI-import.png)